18F/join.tts.gsa.gov/pages/positions/CoE-upcoming-infrastructure-optimization-specialist.md

 The Centers of Excellence (CoE) is an office within TTS that was created to accelerate the modernization of IT to improve the customer experience and reduce legacy IT spending across the government.
 It is made up of five teams: Contact Center, IT Infrastructure Optimization, Data & Analytics, Cloud Adoption, Customer Experience.
-The Infrastructure Optimization team is looking to hire a Infrastructure Optimization Lead.
+The Infrastructure Optimization team is looking to hire a Infrastructure Optimization Specialist.
 This team assist agencies with the development of a unified and optimized IT infrastructure, leveraging federally owned data centers, cloud computing services, and commercial data centers (e.g. co-location).